hermeznetwork/docs/docs/developers/dev-guide.md

 ![](forgeL1L2.png)

 #### Coordinator Override
 If for some reason the coordinator of the current slot doesn't forge any batch in the N first available blocks inside the slot, any available coordinator may forge batches without bidding.
-These maximum idle time is called **Slot deadline**, and defines the amount of time that any coordinator must wait to start forging without bidding, provided that the coordinator that won the current slot action hasn't forged anything during that time.
+This maximum idle time is called **Slot deadline**, and defines the amount of time that any coordinator must wait to start forging without bidding, provided that the coordinator that won the current slot action hasn't forged anything during that time.

-This mechanism ensures that as long as there is one honest working coordinator, Hermez network will be running and all funds will be recoverable.
+This mechanism ensures that as long as there is one honest working coordinator, Hermez Network will be running and all funds will be recoverable.

 #### Boot Coordinator
 Hermez includes the role of Boot coordinator managed by the network.
 The Boot coordinator acts as the bootstrap mechanism and its mission is to guarantee that there is always coordinator available in the early stages of the project.